First Posted 21-Sep-2014

 I have that list also.
 The one the Sunday School teacher doesn’t want on the Sunday when they teach gratitude.
-Things which might cause me to lay prostrate before the alter at church and ask him, “Why?!”
+Things which might cause me to lay prostrate before the altar at church and ask him, “Why?!”
 Some include being divorced from my wife of seven years, watching my son grow from age eight to eighteen from afar, being an ex-offender, been to jail, been homeless, penniless, unable to own a car, pretty much the whole bucket list of horrors promised to me by my Dad if I didn’t get it together.
 Were I of a mood to cry, I have plenty I could cry about.
 For a time, I did cry, blaming my father for my troubles, also blaming Uncle Sam, various friends, and God.

-This could be that post, the one where I keep going for 500 words or so about the reasons why I should be pissed, sad, depressed, worse than I am.
+This could be that post, the one where I keep going for 500 words or so about the reasons why I should be pissed, sad, depressed, or worse than I am.
 The claim that I live in heaven is a bit incredible.
 In addition to my personal, dark bucket list of unwanted hard times, there is all that is messed up about the world.
 The fact that Satan is in charge and he takes great delight in making as big a mess of things as he can.
 The starving children in Africa and elsewhere, the current evil, idiot violence of radical Muslims seeking to restore the Ottoman Empire (good luck with that), our now forgotten outrage over the death of Michael Brown, our current outrage over the domestic abuse being committed by athletes in the NFL . . .
-I could fill a year’s worth of posts just detailing all that Satan has under way to cause us strife.
+I could fill a year’s worth of posts just detailing all that Satan has underway to cause us strife.

 I have friends who have been captured by the allure of this.
 They are Christian, decidedly so, but the life in Satan’s bar is seductive.
 Great food, great people, amazing music, best well drinks anywhere, all of whatever makes you feel good you is there for the taking.
 It comes at a price, of course, but it’s there and you can have as much as you like.
 Pastor’s and ministers who spend years sermonizing about the boogey-men alive in the world, its dangers and pitfalls, pleasures to be warned against and necessity of sticking to the laws of Cheeeezus.